-Energy from Renewable Sources

-To support the production of energy from renewable sources, such as from solar energy, hydro energy, wave/tidal energy, CA10 geothermal, wind energy, combined heat and power (CHP), heat energy distribution such as district heating/cooling systems, and any other renewable energy sources, subject to normal planning and environmental considerations.

-Micro-Renewable Energy Production
+CA11 Energy from Renewable Sources To support, encourage and facilitate the production of energy from renewable sources, such as from solar energy, hydro energy, wave/tidal energy, geothermal, wind energy, combined heat and power (CHP), heat energy distribution such as district heating/cooling systems, and any other renewable energy sources, subject to normal planning and environmental considerations.
+CA12 Micro-Renewable Energy Production To support, encourage and facilitate the development of small scale wind renewable facilities / micro-renewable energy production.